 The bottom line is that EquityFeed can feed you equities with the charts to analyze.
 However, you will still need to understand charting and develop a strategy that works for you – and you can lean on the training you get here at Bullish Bears to help you out.

-Take our stock market courses to learn different ways to trade the stocks you find on your scans.
+Take our stock investing courses to learn different ways to trade the stocks you find on your scans.

 Since around 2002, EquityFeed has been offering solutions for day traders.
 Over the years, they’ve taken advantage of the latest technology to develop, design and evolve their scanning platform.